The Elements of Poor Moral Character and the Solutions Provided by Islam I

 Whoever avoids lying while he is doing so falsely, a house will be built for him on the skirts of Paradise.
 Whoever avoids arguing while he is in the right, house will be built for him.
 And whoever has good character, a house will be built for him in its heights.[12]

-Cowardice is excessive fear or lack of courage in facing difficult or challenging situations.
-It prevents a person from acting or making decisions, limiting their ability to achieve their goals.
-Cowardice also leads to feelings of self-doubt and inadequacy.
+Cowardice is characterized by an excessive fear or lack of courage in the face of challenging situations.
+It can impede a person’s ability to act or make decisions, limiting their ability to achieve their goals.
+Additionally, cowardice can lead to feelings of self-doubt and inadequacy.

-It’s important to understand that fear and cowardice are normal emotions but letting them control our actions is not healthy.
-It is essential how to manage and overcome cowardice by facing them.
-A person can build confidence in himself by taking small steps about cowardice and failures.
-It’s also important to understand that failure is an opportunity to learn and grow.
-It’s also important to understand that courage is not the absence of cowardice, but the ability to act despite it.
-It’s essential to find a balance between caution and fear and to take calculated risks when necessary.
+Acknowledging that fear and cowardice are natural emotions is crucial, yet letting them control our actions is detrimental.
+It’s important to learn how to handle and overcome cowardice by facing it head-on.
+Building self-confidence can be achieved by tackling cowardice and failures incrementally.
+It’s also critical to understand that failure offers a chance for learning and development.
+Furthermore, courage is not about the lack of fear, but the ability to proceed despite it.
+Striking a balance between prudence and fear, and engaging in measured risks when needed, is key.

 The Qur’ân says: